Sport at Long Road

 Opportunities to excel

-Students are fortunate to have access to coaching expertise in a range of sports, including hockey, dance and netball.
-Girls pursue sports they are passionate about, supported by specialist teachers, and our elite sportswomen regularly compete at county and national levels.
+Students are fortunate to have access to coaching expertise in a range of sports, including hockey, cricket, dance and netball.
+With the support of our specialist teachers, students regularly compete at county and national levels.

 Our Sports Scholars enjoy additional opportunities including:

 - Summer training schedules and challenges

 - Leadership in their area of talent